ckeditor/ckeditor5/docs/installation/integrations/laravel.md

 ---
 category: integrations
+meta-title: Compatibility with Laravel | CKEditor 5 documentation
 order: 60
 menu-title: Laravel
 ---

 # Compatibility with Laravel

-As a pure JavaScript/TypeScript application, CKEditor 5 will work inside any environment that supports such components.
-While we do not offer official integrations for any non-JavaScript frameworks, you can include a custom build of CKEditor 5 in a non-JS framework of your choice, for example, the PHP-based [Laravel](https://laravel.com/).
+As a pure JavaScript/TypeScript application, CKEditor&nbsp;5 will work inside any environment that supports such components.
+While we do not offer official integrations for any non-JavaScript frameworks, you can include a custom build of CKEditor&nbsp;5 in a non-JS framework of your choice, for example, the PHP-based [Laravel](https://laravel.com/).

-To integrate CKEditor 5 with Laravel, we will create a custom CKEditor 5 build using the [online builder](https://ckeditor.com/ckeditor-5/online-builder/), and then import it into the Laravel project.
+To integrate CKEditor&nbsp;5 with Laravel, we will create a custom CKEditor&nbsp;5 build using the [online builder](https://ckeditor.com/ckeditor-5/online-builder/), and then import it into the Laravel project.

 ## Preparing a build

 In this guide, we will use the [online builder](https://ckeditor.com/ckeditor-5/online-builder/).
-It is a web interface that lets you create a custom build of CKEditor 5 and download the code as a zip package.
+It is a web interface that lets you create a custom build of CKEditor&nbsp;5 and download the code as a zip package.

 The online builder is a powerful tool that lets you effortlessly create a rich text editor that is custom-tailored to your needs.
 With the online builder, you can choose the desired editor type, and plugins, configure the toolbar, and choose the UI language for your editor.

-You can learn more about creating custom builds of CKEditor 5 with the online builder in our {@link installation/getting-started/quick-start-other#creating-custom-builds-with-online-builder Customized installation} guide.
+You can learn more about creating custom builds of CKEditor&nbsp;5 with the online builder in our {@link installation/getting-started/quick-start-other#creating-custom-builds-with-online-builder Customized installation} guide.

 ## Setting up the project